• Skip to primary navigation

 • All-purpose flour.
 If your flour is a little lumpy you may want to sift it.
 You can use pastry flour or bread flour with great results as well!
 You could also use all-purpose gluten-free flour!

 • Light Corn Syrup.
 If you want beautiful, shiny tops that harden perfectly you really cannot leave out the corn syrup in this recipe.
-It’s a must!
+(Or make vanilla frosting or vanilla buttercream frosting.

 • These AmeriColor Gel Food Colors have become my absolute favorite!
 I LOVE the squeeze bottle because they are not messy and don’t dry out.